pingcap/docs-cn/faq/migration-tidb-faq.md

 If the output shows low network bandwidth and high bandwidth fluctuations, a large number of retries and EOF errors might appear in each component log.
 In this case, you need to consult your network service provider to improve the network quality.

 If the output of each metric looks good, try to update each component.
-If the problem persists after the updating, you can [contact us](https://tidbcommunity.slack.com/archives/CH7TTLL7P).
+If the problem persists after the updating, [get support](/support.md) from PingCAP or the community.

 ### If I accidentally import the MySQL user table into TiDB, or forget the password and cannot log in, how to deal with it?